 However investment into consumer-focused businesses and Korean tourist arrivals to Brunei has been relatively limited in comparison.
 Up until 2015, there were no direct flights from South Korea to Brunei, with Korean tourists arrivals below 3,000 annually.

-Retired civil servant Hjh Normah Suria Hayati PJDSMDSU (Dr) Haji Awang Jamil Al-Sufri set out to change this by partnering with Park – who has over 30 years experience in Korea’s tourism industry – to set up Sinar tour and travel.
+Retired civil servant Hjh Normah Suria Hayati PJDSMDSU (Dr) Haji Awang Jamil Al-Sufri set out to change this by partnering with Park – who has over 30 years experience in Korea’s tourism industry – to set up Sinar Tour.
 The company strategically placed infomercials and social media campaigns with Korean influencers.

 The group has recently expanded into distributing Korean products in Brunei, while also setting up a shop at the Empire Hotel & Country Club to market Bruneian made products to tourists especially those from Korea who often stay at the five-star resort for golf.